 Stamper qualified as a Democrat and launched a website with mainstream viewpoints, such as wanting to save Social Security and reduce inflation.
 But she also said she did not think transgender women should be allowed to play sports or use the bathroom of their choice — talking points for many Republican candidates.
 Public records also indicated that Stamper, an attorney in Woodstock, has voted as a Republican repeatedly since 1994 and had donated consistently to Republican candidates since 2020.

-A search of activity under her birth name, Karen Sacandy, which Stamper legally changed in 2019, showed that she previously was aligned with a Marietta-based anti-immigration hate group.
-The group’s website often linked to Sacandy’s activities, like a letter seeking information about the state’s Immigration Enforcement Review Board and a copy of a letter to the editor supporting legislation to prevent immigrants claiming asylum from obtaining driver’s licenses.
+A search of activity under her birth name, Karen Sacandy, which Stamper legally changed in 2019, showed that she previously was aligned with a Marietta-based organization that the Southern Poverty Law Center identifies as an “anti-immigrant hate group.”
+The group has sued the Southern Poverty Law Center, claiming the description is false and defamatory because the group only opposes unlawful immigration.
+The group’s website linked to Sacandy’s activities twice, once in connection with a letter seeking information about the state’s Immigration Enforcement Review Board and again with a letter to the editor supporting legislation to prevent certain immigrants from obtaining driver’s licenses.

 Local Democrats assumed Stamper didn’t have much of a chance to win the nomination, since the person who had won the primary in 2022, Antonio Daza, was on the ballot again.
 But on the night of the May election, Stamper emerged victorious, beating Daza 57% to 43%.